axelriseup/Overwatch/DEPLOYMENT_Netlify.md

 5. **Deploy**:
    Click **"Deploy Site"**.
 Netlify will handle the build and provide a link to your live site once complete.

-6. **Configure the URL**:
-   Once deployed, you may need to update the URL in the app's configuration to match your LNbits instance if not using the default.
-Modify the `config.js` or similar file, and push the changes if using GitHub, or re-upload the project to Netlify if working locally.

 ---